On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

 “When you’re trying to market to everyone, you connect with no one.”

-He instead lists out a number of starting customer segments: college students, marketers, gamers, startup founders, enterprise.
-And decides to focus first on the customer segment he thinks he knows the most about: startup founders.
+Instead, he lists several starting customer segments: college students, marketers, gamers, startup founders, and enterprises.
+And decides to focus first on the customer segment he thinks he knows the most about startup founders.
 He manages to complete the canvas just as the timer goes off.

-He notices that he wasn’t able to fill in all the boxes and, other than the Solution box, he really guessed at everything else.
+He notices that he couldn’t fill in all the boxes and, other than the Solution box, he guessed at everything else.

 A Quick Stab at Business Model Validation